solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 ### 1882

-Towards the end of 1880 there appeared in Germany a work in _quarto_, which could not fail to arouse one's attention.
+Toward the end of 1880 there appeared in Germany a work in _quarto_, which could not fail to arouse one's attention.
 It was entitled: _The Meteorite (Chondrite) and its Organisms_, presented and described by Dr. Otto Hahn.
 Thirty-two tables with a hundred and forty-two photographed pictures.
 Tübingen, 1880.
 Laupp, publisher.

 I summarize, by literally translating the author's words, the main results he lays out.